gat786/devops-stuff/static/blogs/gcp-vpc-sc/understanding-vpc-sc.md

     You can define an Access Level which says that only these IP Addresses when requesting from outside the Perimeter can access the Restricted Service.

+    But Ultimately are rules which specify how and where your Google API's should be accessed and they apply to all of the services in your perimeter.

-5. **Egress & Ingress Control** - These are the rules which you can define to allow the flow of traffic from within two different organisations.
+5. **Egress & Ingress Control** - These are the rules which you can apply on the VPC perimeter controlling in which direction direction do you want the access to work.

+    For E.g. You might have Service Account from some other organisation running inside your environment and you want that service account to be able to authenticate itself and call resourece from that other organisation.

+    There might also be situations where you want your service accounts be able to access your services outside the perimeter but you want to control the number of services it can access because you can specify `allowed methods` in Egress and Ingress rules.

+    You can attach Access Levels to Egress and Ingress Levels thereby controlling their level of access from outside the perimeter.